Songs from The Gypsy

 Songs From the Gypsy is the sixth album by Minneapolis folk punk band Boiled in Lead, and its second with lead singer/guitarist Adam Stemple.
-It is a song cycle based on a Hungarian folk tale, written largely by Stemple and his Cats Laughing bandmate Steven Brust several years prior to Boiled in Lead's recording.
-Brust, who is best known as a fantasy novelist, collaborated with writer Megan Lindholm on a novel, The Gypsy, based on the songs.
+The album is based on The Gypsy, written by fantasy novelists Steven Brust and Megan Lindholm several years prior to Boiled in Lead's recording.
+The songs were co-written by Brust and Stemple.
 Boiled in Lead's album is considered the soundtrack to the novel.
 Brust had previously co-written two songs on Boiled in Lead's 1994 album Antler Dance, and had released a 1993 solo album, A Rose for Iconoclastes.

 Songs From the Gypsy was released on CD in an enhanced multimedia format including both Boiled in Lead's music and the full text of Brust and Lindholm's novel, as well as 80 short sound clips of songs referenced in the novel's text.

 Musically, the album leaned more towards rock and blues than the worldbeat and folk Boiled in Lead had become known for.
 Bassist Drew Miller called the change in sound a temporary one related to the album's unusual genesis, since the songs had been written six years earlier, before Stemple had joined Boiled in Lead.
 "The Gypsy album "doesn't exactly represent us as we are now.
 It was a side project, actually.
 It's not indicative of the way the band is going," said Miller.